RichardKnop/machinery/README.md

 You can use the current V2 in order to avoid having to import all dependencies for brokers and backends you are not using.

-Instead of factory, you will need to supplu broker and backend objects to the server constructor:
+Instead of factory, you will need to inject broker and backend objects to the server constructor:

 ```go
 import (